How is Health and Therapy decided for each individual?

 Do you fundraise for things like equipment?

 Absolutely!
 We are always fundraising for additional equipment to use across the Centre.
-Our recent success was the purchase of two therapy bikes, fundraised for by two separate organisations who chose us as their charity of the year.
+Examples of equipment we have fundraised for include two therapy bikes, an EyeGaze machine and oxygen machinery.
 For more information, please visit our Get Involved page!

 How often will my child/family member access therapy?

 This again is on a very individualised basis.
-The decision on how often health and therapy is accessed will be disclosed in their EHCP or care plan.
-It is closely monitored throughout the year, and changes will be made if all involved in the care feel it is necessary.
+The decision on how often health and therapy is accessed will be determined through the assessment of need process.
+It is closely monitored throughout the year, and changes will be made if all involved in the individuals care feel it is necessary.

 Does everyone have access to Nursing during the night?